akdenizcse/pl-evaluation-swift/template.md

 #                                           Things that are specific to this language?

 Included some spesific features to Swift.
-•	Closures unified with function pointers
+Closures unified with function pointers.
-•	Tuples and multiple return values
+Tuples and multiple return values.
-•	Generics
+Generics.
-•	Fast and concise iteration over a range or collection
+Fast and concise iteration over a range or collection.
-•	Structs that support methods, extensions, and protocols
+Structs that support methods, extensions, and protocols.
-•	Functional programming patterns, e.g., map and filter
+Functional programming patterns, e.g., map and filter.
-•	Powerful error handling built-in
+Powerful error handling built-in.
-•	Advanced control flow with do, guard, defer, and repeat keywords
+Advanced control flow with do, guard, defer, and repeat keywords.
-•	Variables are always initialized before use.
+Variables are always initialized before use.
-•	Array indices are checked for out-of-bounds errors.
+Array indices are checked for out-of-bounds errors.
-•	Integers are checked for overflow.
+Integers are checked for overflow.
-•	Optionals ensure that nil values are handled explicitly.
+Optionals ensure that nil values are handled explicitly.
-•	Memory is managed automatically.
+Memory is managed automatically.
-•	Error handling allows controlled recovery from unexpected failures.
+Error handling allows controlled recovery from unexpected failures.
-•	you don’t need a main() function.
+You don’t need a main() function.
-•	You also don’t need to write semicolons at the end of every statement.
+You also don’t need to write semicolons at the end of every statement.